Expectations for the first supermassive black-hole binary resolved by PTAs II: Milestones for binary characterization: Results

 This test was performed for a couple reasons.
 First, compared to the static 20-pulsar test above, the 116-pulsar configuration is somewhat more isotropic over the celestial sphere.
 Second, our use of the full 22-year dataset ensures an adequate number of GW cycles.
 Earlier time slices cover fewer wave cycles; this is particularly problematic for the 5 nHz sources, which have a cycle duration of $1/$(5 nHz)~$\sim$~6 years.
 For sufficiently long datasets, we expect that (S/N)$_{\rm{opt}} \propto \sqrt{T}$ \cite{2014ApJ...794..141A}.
 For datasets with a small number of wave cycles, however, this relationship may not hold, since $f_{\rm GW}$ becomes comparable to the time over which we integrate the inner product in \autoref{eq:snr_opt}.
 Parameter measurements may therefore scale nontrivially with (S/N)$_{\rm{opt}}$, until the behavior saturates at large times.
 In brief, by simulating a 22-year dataset with varied luminosity distances, we achieve a gradation in signal strength which scales trivially, (S/N)$_{\rm{opt}} \propto 1/d_L$, while avoiding any non-monotonic scaling arising from integration over few GW cycles.

-From this test, we found that sources A20, B5, and B20 were all constrained around (S/N)$_{\rm{opt}} \sim 11$, and A5 at (S/N)$_{\rm{opt}} \sim 13$.
+From this test, we found that sources A20, B5, and B20 were all constrained around (S/N)$_{\rm{opt}} \sim 10$, and A5 at (S/N)$_{\rm{opt}} \sim 11.5$.
 Once constrained, the sources follow the same hierarchy as before, with A sources outperforming B sources.
 The fact that three sources emerged in the same (S/N)$_{\rm{opt}}$ regime (and the fourth not far behind) could imply that pulsar term effects related to sky location matter less for larger arrays.
 Although the 116-pulsar array is not uniformly distributed on the sky, it nonetheless more closely resembles an isotropic distribution.
 As a result, the spread of angular separations between pulsars and GW source become comparable for sky locations A and B. Coupled with this, the influence of PTA geometry dominates in this case because most pulsars have poor distance precision.

 Compare this to the 20-pulsar PTA in the previous test, which is much more anisotropic, producing very different distributions of pulsar separations for locations A and B. Furthermore, that array has a larger fraction of decently-measured pulsar distances.
 We illustrate this in \autoref{fig:pdist_uncs} of the Appendix, which shows the distribution of pulsar distance uncertainties for the 20-pulsar (light gray) and 116-pulsar (dark gray) arrays.
 While both sets have the largest density of pulsars at the $\sim20\%$ level, the surrounding bins are noticeably different.
 For the 20-pulsar array, smaller \% uncertainties (higher distance precisions) rival those in the $20\%$ bin.
 Thus, pulsar terms have more influence over the source characterization.
 For the 116-pulsar array, however, the density of pulsars in the $20\%$ bin far outweighs that of pulsars with well-measured distances.
 In this heap of poor-distance-estimate pulsars, the source characterization is guided by pulsar proximity on the sky \cite{BP2012}.